adam-stokes/columbo-go/readme.md

 Pretty straightforward, it parses a yaml specification of regexs and tries to find errors/concerns within output files.
 It'll take any tarball with plain text files and parse each file concurrently for matches.
-All individual results are stored in both json and text files for both machines and humans.
+Results are stored as JSON in the output directory.

 ## Rules Spec